Intricacies of Frustrated Magnetism in the Kondo Metal YbAgGe: S upplementary N ote 5: Supplementary Note Dynamic magnetism in YbAgGe at zero magnetic field

 The static and dynamic properties at $\mu_0H$ = 0 T and $T$ = 0.25 - 30 K were studied on CNCS using incident energies $E_i$ = 12, 3.32 and 1.55 meV with elastic energy resolutions $\Delta E$ = 1.2, 0.175 and 0.04 meV FWHM.
-While we show the $E_i$ = 3.32 meV dataset at $T$ = 0.25 K in Fig. 3 of the main manuscript, the $E_i$ = 12 and 1.55 meV datasets along (0, 0, $L$) and (-1/2, 0, $L$) are shown in Fig. S\ref{fig:ins0T}a and b, respectively.
+While we show the $E_i$ = 3.32 meV dataset at $T$ = 0.25 K in Fig. 3 of the main manuscript, the $E_i$ = 12 and 1.55 meV datasets along (0, 0, $L$) and (-1/2, 0, $L$) are shown in Suppl.
+Fig. \ref{fig:ins0T}a and b, respectively.
 The $E_i$ = 12 meV dataset provides evidence that the column like excitations at ($H$, 0, 1/3), ($H$, 0, 2/3) and (0, 0, 1/2) are the only observable magnetic excitations below the first CEF transition at an energy transfer $E$ = 12 meV.
 The additional cone-like signal around (0, 0, 2) is an acoustic phonon.
 The high-resolution setting at $E_i$ = 1.55 meV reveals no clear excitation gap at low energy transfer.
-This is further supported by the one-dimensional energy cuts various reciprocal lattice positions shown in Fig. S\ref{fig:instemp}a, suggesting that the excitations are quasielastic and do not condense into the ground state.
+This is further supported by the one-dimensional energy cuts various reciprocal lattice positions shown in Suppl.
+Fig. \ref{fig:instemp}a, suggesting that the excitations are quasielastic.

 Following reported inelastic neutron scattering experiments at specific ($H$, 0, 1/3) and (1/3, 0, $L$) positions \cite{Fak2005}, we fitted the dynamic susceptibility to a quasielastic Lorentzian $\chi''$($q$, $E$) = ($E\chi'_q\Gamma_q$)/($E^2$+$\Gamma^2_q$). $\chi''$($q$, $E$) is directly probed by neutron scattering, $\chi'_q$ is the real part of the static susceptibility at the wavevector $q$, and $\Gamma_q$ is a characteristic energy scale.
-The results are shown in Fig. S\ref{fig:instemp}b,c.
+The results are shown in Suppl.
+Fig. \ref{fig:instemp}b,c.
 We find a wavevector dependent $\Gamma_q$ that is smallest at $q$ = (0, 0, 1/2) (0.23(7) meV), 0.41(6) meV at $q$ = (0, 0, 1/3) and 0.54(7) meV in average.
 Their finite values attest that no quantum critical fluctuations are obscuring the magnetic excitation spectrum at $\mu_0H$ = 0 T. Upon increasing temperature the quasielastic Lorentzian fit shows that the wavevector dependence of the static susceptibility $\chi'_q$ is suppressed above $T^*$.
 The characteristic energy scale follows the dependence $\Gamma_q(T)$ = $\Gamma_q(0)$ + $\Theta(T-T_s)A\sqrt{T}$ with $A$ = 0.19(2) meVK$^{-1/2}$, and $T_s\approx$ 5 K occurring in the step function $\Theta$ is close to where $\chi'_q$ is maximal.